 Few Practical Helps

 Note: No information on this site should be used as medical

-Here are some things that people have found helpful in dealing with various aspects of the mental and emotional struggles of anxiety, depression, seasonal affected disorder, and so forth.
+Here are some things that people have found helpful in dealing with various aspects of the mental and emotional struggles of anxiety, depression, seasonal affected disorder, and more.
 Not all of them will necessarily apply to all problems.
 You will have to go through them and ask the Lord to show you what will help your particular situation, or that of your loved one.
 The list may also suggest other things to your mind more useful to your specific situation.
 If you have a suggestion that you have found helpful that is not listed here, please send email.

-Most of the things listed here are directed to a certain aspect of the depression, anxiety, etc. None of them are cures for the ailments and are in no way intended to be used as such.
+None of the things listed here are cures for the depression, anxiety, PTSD, etc. and are in no way intended to be used as such.
 They are merely offered as methods to help deal with symptoms and/or side effects of the affliction.
 The physical helps may not work equally well in everyone since we all react differently to things.
 Don't let this discourage you from trying.
 Keep a notebook of what helps and what does not so you know exactly what to do when/if the trouble arises again.
+If you are having a serious problem and have not yet sought medical help, please seek the medical help you need first.